TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-11-5G(China)---Redmi-Note-11T-5G(India).md

 # Notes

-- For bluetooth, enable "Use System Wide BT HAL"
+- For bluetooth, enable "Use System Wide BT HAL", also see [here](https://github.com/phhusson/treble_experimentations/issues/2501)
 - When you using 5G, calls and sms aren't working
 - Camera works badly